arthurnn/twirp-ruby/README.md

 ## Twirp Service Handler

-A Twirp service delegates into a service handler to implement each rpc method.
+A handler is a simple class that implements each rpc method.
 For example a handler for `HelloWorld`:

 ```ruby
 class HelloWorldHandler